Why is Olin requiring COVID-19 tests for asymptomatic people in the campus community?

 What happens if I test positive?

 If your result is positive, please isolate yourself immediately- return to/stay in your room/home, and do not interact with others.
-Individuals who test positive will need to isolate until they are fever free for one day, have a noted improvement in symptoms, and 10 days have passed since the onset of symptoms.
+Individuals who test positive will need to isolate based on recommendations from a medical provider (Babson Health for students, Krista Chavez for employees).

 Positive test results will be communicated to: